Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Conclusion

 By observing two DLAs in the FAST commissioning progress, we manage to attain an HI 21cm absorption line feature and prove the consistency of Gaussian fitting results at different baseline lengths and resolutions, validating the correctness of our processing.
-Constrained by the observation time, the spectra we generated have a deficiency in RMS noise level than the literature spectrum\citep{37-ApJ92-Carilli}, but have higher precision and better Gaussian shape, providing convincing feasibility of Gaussian fitting.
-Under the demand for precise velocity measurement, we establish an analytical framework with a relativistic receding velocity, combined with two phenomenological evaluators from spectral features to represent velocity uncertainty.
+Constrained by the observation time, the spectra we generated have a deficiency in RMS noise level than the literature spectrum\cite{37-ApJ92-Carilli}, but have higher precision and better Gaussian shape, providing convincing feasibility of Gaussian fitting.
+Under the demand for precise velocity measurement, we establish an analytical framework two phenomenological evaluators from spectral features to represent velocity uncertainty.

-Combining all the values to obtain an error weighted mean, we take these final parameters of DLA in the sightline of PKS1413+135: corrected radial velocity $V_\mathrm{w}=65057.000181\pm0.000979\mathrm{km\ s^{-1}}$, velocity uncertainty $\sigma V_{1\mathrm{w}}=0.072977\pm0.000324\mathrm{km\ s^{-1}}$, corrected redshift $z_\mathrm{2}=0.24671595\pm0.00000015$.
-The redshift we derive is more precise than the original literature\citep{37-ApJ92-Carilli}, but a bit different (0.000013 larger in redshift, 10kHz in frequency) with \cite{26-ApJ12-Darling}, and three magitudes larger than the theoretical drift of cosmic acceleration over a decade.
-Although Darling claimed the frequency stability of DLA in PKS1413 by the long-span observations, we notice that \cite{34-MNRAS16-Curran} classified the DLA as an associated one, which is likely to be affected and changing.
-Consequently, the difference in redshifts is reasonable, justifying the significance of persistent concern about DLAs, and requires more observations to explain.

-Approaching radio cosmic acceleration raises some crucial necessities: (1) an accurate astrometric method with the accuracy of $\mathrm{cm\ s^{-1}decade^{-1}}$; (2) a precise timing standard to establish long-term frequency stability; (3) a statistical sample set of DLAs diminishing the uncertainties; (4) a recognized and analytical velocity uncertainty to show us the numerical gap between theory and observation; (5) an ingenious baseline fitting to weaken the impact of acute noise at high resolution.
-With intimate and comprehensive collaboration across the community, cosmic acceleration and SL cosmology will be no longer far away.